JonnyBanana/Codebug_BTC_RealTime_Price/README.md

 https://github.com/codebugtools/codebug_tether

-,which you can find in the "firmware" folder.
+which you can find in the "firmware" folder.

 Guide to install the tethering firmware with Codebug:

 http://www.codebug.org.uk/learn/activity/66/tethering-codebug-with-python/